 If your dog runs, hikes or competes in sporting events like agility, flyball, or dock diving they may need more calories, especially when they’re competing.
 Talk to your vet or a knowledgable nutritionist to make sure your dog is in optimal shape to compete and win.

 Some dogs eat 2 times per day and others may eat 3-4 small meals.
 If your dog is a breed that is prone to bloat, you may split your dog’s food into more frequent meals.
 Remember to take the total amount of food your dog needs to eat per day and divide it by the number of meals you’ll be feeding.
 This way you won’t accidentally overfeed your pet.

 Ollie’s fresh food helps take the guess work out of feeding wet food.
 By providing your pup’s information, you’ll receive custom feeding guidelines to help you serve the perfect portion at every meal.
 Create your pup’s custom meal plan today.

 Your dog’s nutrition plays a big role in overall health and preventing diseases.
-Use the questions outlined here as a guide to determine the right amount of wet food to feed your pet.
+Use our tips as a guide to determine the right amount of wet food to feed your pet.
 If you have any questions or concerns about your dog’s nutrition or what you’re feeding speak with your vet or a qualified nutritionist.
-Your pet will lead a longer, happier and healthier life when they’re well-fed and nourished!
+Your pet will lead a longer, happier, and healthier life when they’re well-fed and nourished!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.